AdobeDocs/commerce-webapi/src/pages/graphql/usage/custom-filters.md

 title: Filtering with custom attributes
 ---

-As of Magento 2.3.4, the `filter` attribute of the [`products`]({{page.baseurl}}/graphql/queries/products.html) query accepts the `ProductAttributeFilterInput` object.
+As of 2.3.4, the `filter` attribute of the [`products`]({{page.baseurl}}/graphql/queries/products.html) query accepts the `ProductAttributeFilterInput` object.
 (In previous versions, the `filter` attribute required a `ProductFilterInput` object.
 This object contained a hard-coded list of filterable attributes, and you could not filter on a custom attribute or any other attribute that was not on the list.)

 ## Prerequisites